Why Does My Dog Protect His Food

 When sharing meals with your four-legged companion, it’s essential to be attuned to the subtle cues they may exhibit.
 These cues can manifest in various forms, ranging from slight body language shifts to more pronounced reactions.

-See also Best Dog Foods For Goldendoodles
+See also Best Type Of Dog Food For Poodles

 One of the key indicators of food guarding behavior is possession aggression, where your canine companion displays a heightened sense of ownership over their food resources.
 This can be observed through actions such as stiffening their body, growling, or even snapping when approached while eating.